duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 An engineer would be someone who keeps his feet on the ground, spends his/her day working in factory or office, dealing, operating with electrical, mechanical stuffs, coding, supervising, being stiff, but reliable, accountable..

-while an artist seems like someone who would let his mind on the clouds.. spontaneous, peculiar, sensitive, speak and hear in colour..
+While an artist seems like someone who would let his mind on the clouds.. spontaneous, peculiar, sensitive, speak and hear in colour..

 Well, despite that thin line of connection, I wish to choose not one, but both to pursue, as the intersection between the two is my forte, where geometry, physics, and of course, **ROBOTICS** lay.

 With everything I got from both sides, this field is where I could, believe and truly want to excel in.

-### _Iron Man’s suits are not made of paper and glue._
+#### _Iron Man’s suits are not made of paper and glue._

-What had been child’s toys, has became my topic for graduation thesis, and now, the focus of my higher study.
+What had been child’s toys, has became my topic for graduation thesis

-<iframe style="overflow:hidden; width:407px; height:auto" src="https://www.youtube.com/embed/cTyVofR3yck" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe style="overflow:hidden; width:407px; height:228px" src="https://www.youtube.com/embed/cTyVofR3yck" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-and soon, hopefully, for my future career!!
+Now, the focus of my higher study.
+And soon, hopefully, my future career path!!

+I strongly believe, **ROBOTICS**, along side **Reinforcement Learning** and **Computer Visions**, is the key to the future.
+Thus they are what I have been and going to focusing on.

 -------
-gotta say .. for you to reach this end .. either having some serious perseverance and determination or you're' having an absolutely lazy-ass unproductive day my friend, shame on you!!
+gotta say .. for you to reach this end .. either having some serious patience and determination or you're' having an absolutely lazy-ass unproductive day my friend, shame on you!!
 #### *still .. thanks for spending your time reading this!!*
 #### *Appreciate.. and respect!!*